 You should never go on a mountain bike ride without a helmet.
-Giant’s Compel helmet is a basic, affordable lid that still offers nice touches like a removable visor and adjustable fit system.
+Giro’s helmet is a basic, affordable lid that still offers nice touches like a removable visor and adjustable fit system.

 Head protection is paramount while mountain biking, and many companies have been making advances in technology to reduce the detrimental effects of rotational head impacts.
-One of the first such technologies is known as MIPS, and the Bell Traverse MIPS helmet is one of the most affordable helmets with this tech.
+One of the first such technologies is known as MIPS, and the Giro Fixture Bike Helmet with MIPS helmet is one of the most affordable helmets with this tech.

 For more guidance on choosing the best mountain bike helmet, be sure to read our helmet buyer’s guide.

 A padded bike short–known by its French name, “chamois,” around the world–is a critical component for having a pleasant time mountain biking.
-Even buying one of the most basic shorts available, such as the BDI 8-Panel Gel shorts, will be a life saver… or should I say “ass saver?”
-While the BDI short is designed to be worn as an external layer, if you feel self conscious just add a pair of gym shorts over the top.
+Even buying one of the most basic shorts available, such as the Sportneer Cycling Shorts, will be a life saver… or should I say “ass saver?”
+The 3 layers of cushioning give a good amount of extra protection around the crotch area, certainly reducing the soreness from rides significantly.

 Many riders will quickly prefer to upgrade to a pair of “baggy” mountain bike shorts.
 While baggies protect your dignity better than a lycra outer layer, they also provide pockets to store gear and a little more protection between you and the trail when you crash.

 However, you’ll still want to wear some sort of chamois beneath your baggy shorts.
 When shopping for a pair of baggies, note that not all baggy shorts come with a chamois included.
 If you’re trying to save cash, look for a short that includes a chamois–like the popular Fox Ranger.